How often should I feel my baby move – week by week?

 - 16 to 24 weeks

-This is typically the time period in which you will first feel that your baby moving – and if it’s your 1st baby, it’s more likely to happen after 20 weeks than before.
-You might only feel a little flutter – also known as quickening – as your baby is still tiny It can be so slight, you might put it down to gas or indigestion.
-Whenever it happens, it’s completely normal to then have a few days when you don’t feel anything at all.
+This is typically the time period during which you first feel your baby moving – and if it's your 1st baby, it's more likely to happen after 20 weeks than before.
+You might only feel a little flutter – also known as quickening – as your baby is still tiny.
+It can be so slight, you might put it down to wind or indigestion.
+Whenever it happens, it's completely normal to then have a few days when you don't feel anything at all.

 - 24 to 28 weeks